yannayl/odroidu2-home-server/posts/network.md

 categories: account, authentication, pam
 ---

-In this post, I explain how to configure the network for static ip and run ssh server.
+In this post, I explain how to configure static ip and run ssh server.
+The first part is done in chrooted envirnment and the rest can be done over ssh.

 ### Chrooting into the System ###
 In the [first post][base system] we created a chrootable Archlinux filesystem on an sdcard.
 Now, in order to configure the system, we need to chroot into it.